LafColITS/moodle-report_roster/README.md

 ### General

 **Profile fields to display:** A newline separated list of profile fields to display.
 Note that custom profile fields must be entered as `profile_field_{shortname}`.
+Currently this functionality supports text and textarea custom profile fields.
 The following special values are also supported:

 * `fullname` - displays fullname according to site settings.
-* `currenttime` - displays date/time in user's configured timezone (you can specify PHP strftime style formatting like so: `currenttime %l:%M %p`)
+* `currenttime` - displays date/time in user's configured timezone (you can specify PHP strftime style formatting like so: `currenttime %l:%M %p`).
+* `description` - description from the user's profile.

 **Display name:** The display string used by the Roster Report on the front end.
 Will appear in the flat navigation (if enabled) and on the Roster Report page.